 Tzipporah is interested in impression formation and person perception focusing on the influence of person-knowledge and perceptual cues on explicit judgments.
 Her current projects examine 1) evaluations of police officer-civilian interactions based on civilian race and individual differences (e.g., interracial contact) and 2) learning about interracial targets who are novel, perceptually familiar, or paired with person-knowledge.
 Her previous research explores how social information influences the use of stereotypes and the outcomes of attachment-based therapy for foster children.
 She enjoys olive-free foods, doggos, and Bob’s Burgers.

-Denise Barth is a third year PhD student in the IFSN lab.
+Denise Barth is a fifth year PhD student in the IFSN lab.
 As a researcher, she is interested in how we categorize and stereotype individuals based on various identities, such as race, and additionally how our biases and environments interact to influence our perceptions of others.
 She hopes to be able to apply findings related to these research interests to contemporary social issues.
 Previously, Denise was involved in research looking at working memory deficits in individuals with concealable stigmatized identities and completed a master’s thesis which studied environmental influences (i.e. racial prototypicality, group identity composition) of race categorization.
 In her free time, she likes to explore areas around Newark and read about social justice issues.

 Sam is a second year PhD student in the IFSN lab.
 He is broadly interested in social neuroscience, specifically in how person evaluation, social categorization and decision-making are modulated by differences in perceptual and knowledge-based cues, such as race and social status.
 Additionally, Sam is interested in the neural precursors/correlates to racial prejudice, and more specifically, how violent racial extremism can arise from everyday prejudice.
 Sam received his B.A. in psychology from Benedictine University where he worked in Dr. James Davis’ Behavioral and Social Sciences lab.
 In his free time, Sam enjoys running, hiking, traveling and generally being outdoors.

-Richa is an incoming Unidel Distinguished Graduate Scholar interested in the role of context in social (re)categorization of intersectional identities.
+Richa is a Unidel Distinguished Graduate Scholar interested in the role of context in social (re)categorization of intersectional identities.
 A graduate of Vassar College, Richa was previously a Senior Research Assistant at Weill Cornell Medicine and a Research Assistant & Teaching Assistant at the Lab of Intergroup Relations and the Social Mind at Columbia University.
 Outside of work, Richa loves food, books, and mountains.